markowen/census-ttw-2021-vs-imd-2019/README.md

 ## Process

-Data were loaded in a Postgres database using the following database schema for travel to work data.
+Data were loaded into a Postgres database using the following database schema for travel to work data.

 ```
 create table public.ttw_mode_lsoa_2021